The forgotten key: Loving one-anothering

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.
 (John 13:34-35)

 God has always called his people to love.
 He has always counted love crucial to everything else.
-Since Moses’ day, the Lord has commanded his people to love people with these words: “Love your neighbor as yourself” (Lev.
+Since Moses’ day, the Lord has commanded his people to love people.
+He has said: “Love your neighbor as yourself” (Lev.
 19:18).

-So how is Jesus’ command new?
+So how is Jesus’ command to “love one another” a new command?
 And how does living it out look different from what we may have thought?

 LOVE one another